datasweet/kibana-datasweet-formula/README.md

 [![datasweet-logo](docs/img/datasweet.png)](http://www.datasweet.fr)

 Hi all !
 We are Datasweet, a french startup providing full service (big) data solutions.
 We tweaked Kibana to fit our needs.
-We are happy to release Datasweet Formula, a real time calculated metric plugin, that works on any standard Kibana vizualisation.
+We are happy to release Datasweet Formula, a real time calculated metric plugin, that works on any standard Kibana visualization.
 Check out what it can do in the [documentation.](http://www.datasweet.fr/datasweet-formula/)

 # Example : simple ratio calculation